CodexThe Toolkit

 The reference library of the Codex.
 Every tool defined, sorted, and connected across the three disciplines.

 The Toolkit is deliberately not a school.
-We are entering an era where AI tutors, adaptive platforms, and immersive practice environments are transforming how learning happens.
+We are entering an era where learning itself is being transformed.
+AI tutors, adaptive platforms, interactive simulations, immersive practice environments: the tools for teaching and training are advancing faster than any static curriculum can keep pace with.
 The Codex does not compete with these tools.
 It feeds them.
-The Toolkit defines what each tool is and why it matters.
-The depth of engagement, the courses, the exercises, the practice communities, belongs to those who build on this foundation.

 01 // The Three Disciplines